treymo/google-takeout-helper/README.md

     *  Give you an option to delete the archives after to reclaim some hard drive space.
 1. (Strongly recommended) Back up your photos somewhere else.
-Google does a ton of work to make sure your images will never get accidentally delete or lost.
+Google does a ton of work to make sure your images will never be accidentally deleted or lost.
-   So much that it's very unlikely you are willing/can afford to have the same level of reliability.
+   It's very unlikely you are willing/able/can afford to have the same level of reliability as Google.
 I'm no expert, but I've found [this subreddit's wiki](https://www.reddit.com/r/DataHoarder/wiki/backups) to be a good starting point for learning about how to back up.